benjisho/benjisho-DevOps-Essentials/exercises/jenkins-ci-pipeline.md

 ## Prerequisites

 - Ubuntu machine with Java installed (see Step 1)
+- Internet connectivity on the machine that is going to download and install Jenkins and its dependencies.
+- Basic knowledge of Ubuntu command-line interface (CLI) and package management (apt).
-- Access to the Jenkins web interface
+- Access to the Jenkins web interface (port http 8080)
+- A sample project repository hosted on GitHub (or other version control platform) to configure the CI pipeline.

 ## Step 1: Install Jenkins on your Ubuntu machine